In our first blog post about the Agile Methodology, we defined agile, discussed the roots of…

-When you scroll through your favorite mobile applications on your phone, or browse through your favorite website, it‘s easy to forget that many of them started in the same way… a simple idea that evolved over time.
+When you scroll through your favorite mobile applications on your phone or use business software to be more productive at work, it‘s easy to forget that these products all started in the same way … a simple idea that evolved over time.

 Before Snapchat became the number one app for social media enthusiasts, it was the brainchild of a Stanford University deserter who rejected the internet’s status quo of permanency.
 The cultural phenomenon, Pokémon GO, would be nonexistent if not for combining its developer’s previously laid framework with the popular Pokémon cartoon from the mid-90s.
 Google Maps would not exist if the search giant’s founders had decided to pursue a school project other than creating Google.

-All great applications, regardless of their purpose and design, were crafted by practicing the fundamental concept of continuous iteration, resulting in the creation of Minimum Viable Products or MVPs.
+All great applications, regardless of their purpose and design, are crafted by practicing the fundamental concept of continuous iteration, resulting in the creation of a Minimum Viable Product or MVP.

-Minimum Viable Products, commonly referred to as “MVPs,” are defined by a “development technique in which a new product or website is developed with sufficient features to satisfy early adopters.”
-On a more basic level, it means that a piece of software is launched with the intentions of monitoring user feedback and implementing updates that improve the software later on.
+A Minimum Viable Product, commonly referred to as an “MVP,” is defined as a “development technique in which a new software product or mobile app is developed with sufficient features to satisfy early adopters.”
+On a more basic level, it means that a piece of software is launched with the intention of monitoring user feedback and implementing updates that improve the software later on.

 Here are several key reasons why you should develop an MVP…

 While there is no fool-proof way to avoid failure, you can minimize the likelihood of catastrophe.
 Cutting back on the amount of launch-day features will reduce the potential of scope creep, or the act of losing sight of a project’s original goals.
 Instead, you are able to focus on the needs of your intended customers (UI/UX)and the technology you wish to provide them.

 2. Promotes future growth.